~ Fleetwood Mac singer and songwriter Stevie Nicks, on Klonopin

 If you experience any of these side effects, it’s important to get help.
 Reach out to an addiction specialist or medical professional as soon as possible.

 To know if you’ve been taking Klonopin for too long, you may be wondering how long a normal prescription for Klonopin lasts.
 As with most prescribed drugs, the length of the prescription depends on the circumstances.

 People who take benzos for anxiety, for example, may be prescribed indefinitely.
 These users should never take more than the doctor instructs and should report and unwanted side effects if they appear.

-Other users receive a small dosage, 0.5mg or so, for specific situations that make them feel unusually nervous.
+Other users receive a small dosage of Klonopin, 0.5mg or so, for specific situations that make them feel unusually nervous.
 A doctor might prescribe clonazepam to a patient who is terrified of flying but is required to do so for work.
 The doctor will only prescribe enough for the patient to take when they’re flying.